 How can companies set up a successful responsible AI board?

 What are the broader societal and technological issues?
 We help businesses do more with data, but the integrity and mobility of data is often called into question when it comes to AI.
-At Pure we want to get to the heart of this debate, so we are discussing the challenges and opportunities with a great line up of experts at the Digital Transformation Expo this week in London.
+At Pure we want to get to the heart of this debate, including the challenges and opportunities, including:

-- Is Ethics too abstract a topic?
+- Is data ethics too abstract a topic?
 Do we need to define upfront what that is?